carltheperson/blockamok/README.md

 <h1 align="center">Blockamok</h1>

+<p align="center">You accidentally fly your spaceship into a wormhole.
+To your shock, you find yourself in an alternate dimension filled with blocks.
+The throttle on your spaceship is broken and keeps increasing the speed.
+How far can you make it?</p>

 # Compiling

 Linking the SDL_2 library can be a bit of a challenge.
 I recommend you find out yourself how to do that for your system.
 Here is what worked on my mac with `homebrew`: